GTmetrix Performance Blog

 From the Admin Bar

-You can also purge your site cache by clicking on “Clear Cache” from the WP Rocket Admin bar settings.
+You can also clear your cache from the WP Admin toolbar.

 Purge cache for specific pages